-There are alcohol restrictions in 19 communities across Queensland.
+There are alcohol restrictions in 15 local government areas across Queensland.
 These restrictions ban or limit the amount and type of alcohol you can take into a community.
 In some communities, alcohol is completely banned.

 However, the following roads and public areas in Doomadgee, Lockhart River and Wujal Wujal have been declared as ‘specific roads and public facilities’:

 - the public facilities within Doomadgee including the Doomadgee Roadhouse.